Common Attack Pattern Enumeration and Classification

 Implementation: Employ DNS resolvers that prevent external names from resolving to internal addresses.

 A vector specifically crafted to poison DNS cache, so that all traffic is redirected to an unintended destination.

-This attack allows attackers to discover sensitive information about the internal network of an enterprise.
-If there is a trust relationship between the computer with the targeted browser and the internal machine the attacker identifies, additional attacks are possible.
+This attack allows adversaries to discover sensitive information about the internal network of an enterprise.
+If there is a trust relationship between the computer with the targeted browser and the internal machine the adversary identifies, additional attacks are possible.

 [R.275.1] Collin Jackson, Adam Barth, Andrew Bortz, Weidong Shao and Dan Boneh.
 "Protecting Browsers from DNS Rebinding Attacks".
 In Proceedings of ACM CCS 07.